Interrogative word

-For more information about the grammatical rules for forming questions in various languages, see Interrogative.
+For more information about the grammatical rules for using formed questions in various languages, see Interrogative.

 In English

 Interrogative words in English can serve as interrogative determiners, interrogative pronouns, or interrogative adverbs.
 Certain pronominal adverbs may also be used as interrogative words, such as whereby or wherefore.

 Interrogative determiner

-The interrogative words which, what, and whose are interrogative determiners when used to prompt the specification of a presented noun or noun phrase such as in the question Which farm is the largest? where the interrogative determiner which prompts specification of the noun farm.
+The interrogative words which, what and whose are interrogative determiners when specifying a noun or nominal phrase: The question Which farm is the county’s largest? specifies the noun farm as definite, while What farm? is indefinite.
 In the question Whose gorgeous, pink painting is that?, whose is the interrogative, personal, possessive determiner prompting a specification for the possessor of the noun phrase gorgeous pink painting.

 Interrogative pronoun

-The interrogative words who, whom, whose, what, and which are interrogative pronouns when used in the place of a noun or noun phrase.
+The interrogative words who, whom, whose, what and which are interrogative pronouns when used in the place of a noun or noun phrase.
 In the question Who is the leader?, the interrogative word who is a interrogative pronoun because it stands in the place of the noun or noun phrase the question prompts (e.g. the king or the woman with the crown).
 Similarly, in the question Which leads to the city center? the interrogative word which is an interrogative pronoun because it stands in the place of a noun or noun phrase (e.g. the road to the north or the river to your east).
 Note, which is an interrogative pronoun, not an interrogative determiner, because there is no noun or noun phrase present to serve as a determiner for.
 Consequently, in the question Which leads to the city center? the word which is an interrogative pronoun; when in the question Which road leads to the city center? the word which is an interrogative determiner for the noun road.